 Two tornadoes in a dream symbolize two writing projects the dreamer is working on.

-If you want to go into great depth about dream symbolism, I suggest the book By Carl Jung and three of his main students, Man and His Symbols.
+Go into great depth about dream symbolism in the book Man and His Symbols by Carl Jung and three of his main students.

 Or watch this video for an audio version.
 Starts at minute 22, after the reading of the Forward.